Telecom network spending seen rising this year amid 4G boom

 Market research firm Gartner predicts operators’ spending on mobile infrastructure, including traditional radio base stations and newer gear like small cells, will increase 8 percent this year to hit $43.36 billion.

-Investment in fixed networks is set to rise 7.7 percent to $10.33 billion, driven by fiber broadband rollouts, it said.
+Investment in fixed networks is set to rise 7.7 percent to $10.33 billion, driven by fibre broadband rollouts, it said.

 “The 4G story is spreading after the first spurt of rollouts in the U.S., Japan and Korea is behind us,” Deborah Kish, an analyst at Garner, said.
 “Telcos in more far-flung places from Honduras to Croatia are looking to introduce more advanced services and move prepaid customers on to contracts.”